 What Is Field-Based Experience for Teachers in Texas

 Field-based experiences (FBEs) in Texas are introductory classroom experiences (practical, hands-on learning opportunities) for aspiring teachers.
-To become a certified teacher in Texas, the Texas Education Agency (TEA) requires you to complete *30 hours of field-based experiences.
+To become a certified teacher in Texas, the Texas Education Agency (TEA) requires you to complete field-based experiences.
+Given new TEA regulations, the number of hours required is based on your enrollment date.

 Field-based experiences are designed to help you develop your teaching skills.
 They include various activities such as: